sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 Number
 ----

 Recognizes digits in USA decimal notation.
-Recognizes digits as follows:

-- one or more digits, optionally followed by:
+Recognizes one or more digits, optionally followed either by:

-  - EITHER commas preceding every three digits, optional digits after period
+- commas preceding every three digits, optional digits after period, or by
-  - OR by digits after period
+- digits after period

 For example: